-People with difficult-to-diagnose illnesses face four coping challenges:
+People with difficult-to-diagnose or rare illnesses face four coping challenges:

 Four coping challenges faced by individuals with difficult-to-diagnose illnesses are suggested.
 These challenges are situational ambiguity, characterological attributions, blocked information seeking, and limited opportunities for downward social comparisons.

 Authors in the health-care literature have often discussed individuals who frequent medical facilities with health concerns that do not have a physiological basis but that are believed to reflect psychological problems.
 These individuals are referred to as somaticizers, hypochondriacs, or over-utilizers.